TahmazliSanan/TahmazliSanan/README.md

 ###

 <p align="left">
   I am Sanan.
 In 2019-2023, I have studied Computer Science at Khazar University.
-In 2023-2025, I graduated a master's degree in System Programming at Azerbaijan Technical University.
+In 2023-2025, I graduated a master's degree in Computer Science at Azerbaijan Technical University.
 During this time, I have learned knowledge of Java SE, Java EE, Spring and RDBMS and implemented them on my personal real projects.
 In addition to these, I have experience with other tech and tools such as DataGrip, Termius, Postman, Git etc. I am currently working as a Junior Backend Developer at Azerconnect Group.
 </p>

 ###